-D.3.
-Internal cartesian monoidality and internal equivalences.
-In addition to missing hom types, there are surely many other things the working type theorist will find lacking the story so far (Q: where is $\mathbf{0}$ ?
-A: can be added as an inductive type without constructors.
-Q: what about $(-)^{op}$ ?
-A: could be added. etc.).
-Many of these points are left unaddressed here.
-Though two possible extensions may deserve a special mention, as they will likely be essential to a working theory.
-First, it could be natural to consider the universe $\mathcal{U}$ as a symmetric monoidal computad.
-Higher symmetric monoidality can be easily expressed in manifold diagrams (analogous to monoidal 1-categories finding semantics in string diagrams) and featured already in Table 3.
-But adding monoidality 'internally' adds additional interactions that need to be addressed (for instance, you'd expect the 'external' cartesian monoidality of contexts to interact appropriately with the internal one).
-In a different direction, you could also attempt to formalize (the aforementioned) notion of internal equivalence.
+There are surely many other things the working type theorist will find lacking or peculiar in this story (Q: where is $\mathbf{0}$?
+A: absent.
+Q: what about $(-)^{op}$?
+A: could be added. etc.) which I'll leave mostly unaddressed.
+Though two possible extensions may deserve a special mention.
+First, it could be natural to consider the universe \mathcal{U} as a symmetric monoidal computad.
+Higher symmetric monoidality can be easily expressed in manifold diagrams (analogous to monoidal 1-categories finding semantics in string diagrams).
+But adding monoidality also adds complexity (for instance, you'd expect contexts to interact with monoidality appropriately), which somewhat goes against the goal of simplicity here.
+In a different direction, you could also add an internal notion of invertibility.
 As we've learned from our discussion of tangle germs and groupoidal computads, there's a geometrically natural story to be told here (...but we'd need to understand elementary singularities!).
 Moreover, having an internal notion of invertibility will be absolutely necessary in order to have any chance of 'embedding' existing lower-dimensional type theories which can talk about higher invertible morphisms (like HoTT).